 Health benefits of green tea

-How to brew green tea
+How to make perfect green tea

 The recommended preparation of green tea is to use water temperature between 75ºC and 80ºC (around 170F).
 Put a teaspoon of your favorite loose-leaf green tea in a tea infuser, sink it in the water, and let it infuse for around 3-4 minutes.